MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Externalities.md

 ##### Regulation/Legislation
 ###### Negative Production Externality
 - Regulations can forbid the dumping of pollutants to the environment
-	- Limit the amount of pollutants usinga  maximum amount
+	- Limit the amount of pollutants using a maximum amount
 	- Limit the quantity of output to producers
 	- Require technologies (methods of production) to reduce emissions